inclusive-design/guide.inclusivedesign.ca/CONTRIBUTING.md

 The [`src/_data/config.json`](./src/_data/config.json) file contains configuraiton for each supported locale under the `languages` property.
-Each locale is keyed with the language identifier using the [BCP-47](https://tools.ietf.org/search/bcp47) format of language-locale e.g `"en-CA"` for Canadian English.
+Each locale is keyed with the language identifier using the [BCP-47 syntax](https://www.w3.org/International/articles/language-tags/) of language-locale e.g `"en-CA"` for Canadian English.
 The locale must specify the following:

 * **slug**: used in the URL to display the localized resource.
 This must be unique and match the locale being configured.
 It could be in the form of just language (e.g. `"en"`) or language-locale (e.g. `"en-CA"` or `"en-ca"`).